Block141-CodePlatoon/Evently/README.md

 # Evently

 ## Overview
-Evenly is a web application built for managing events and guest lists, inspired by Partiful.
-It provides CRUD functionality for events and their guests, integrates with third-party APIs, and includes user authentication.
+Evently is a web application designed to streamline the management of events and guest lists, drawing inspiration from Partiful.
+The application enables users to perform CRUD operations for events and guests, integrates with third-party APIs for enhanced functionality, and includes secure user authentication.
+Key features include event scheduling, location mapping, and notifications.

-## Requirements Recap:

-- Backend: Django
-- Frontend: React
-- CRUD resources: Events, Guests
-- 3rd Party APIs: At least 2
-- Authentication: Django Rest Framework Token Authentication
-- Deployment: AWS

 ## Features
-- **Event Management:**
+**Event Management:**
 - Create, Read, Update, Delete (CRUD) operations for events.
 - Events have a title, description, date, location, and associated host (user).

-- **Guest Management:**
+**Guest Management:**
 - Guests can be added to events with their name and email address.

-- **Authentication:**
+**Authentication:**
 - Token-based authentication using Django REST Framework's Token Authentication.

-- **Third-Party APIs:**
+**Third-Party APIs:**
-  - Integration with at least two third-party APIs for enhanced functionality (e.g., Google Maps API for event locations, Eventbrite API for event details).
+- Google Maps API: Integrate event locations with Google Maps to display maps and provide directions.
+- SendGrid API: Send email notifications to guests about event details, updates, or invitations.

-- **Additional Features:**
+**Additional Features:**
 - Search events and filter results.
 - Provide alerts for event updates and invitations.

 #### Database Schema

 ![Database Schema](backend/db_schema.png)

-## Project Setup
+## Setup Instructions

 1. **Forking the Repository:**
-   - Visit the project repository on GitHub and fork to create to create a copy in your own GitHub account.
+   - Visit the project repository on GitHub and fork it to create a copy in your own GitHub account.

+2. **Clone the Repository:**
+   - Clone the repository to your local machine:
+     ```bash
+     git clone <repository-url>
+     cd <repository-name>
+     ```

-2. **Backend (Django):**
+3. **Backend (Django):**
    - **Navigate to the Backend Directory:**
      ```bash
      cd backend